ThierryRakotomanana/Pull-Request-By-Practice/CONTRIBUTING.md

 # How to contribute

-Do you want to add a room, a floor, or just fix some spelling mistakes but don't know how to best contribute your work?
+Do you want to ?
 This guide is here to help.

 There are different ways to use git and GitHub.
 You might use a graphical user interface (GUI), which some IEDs already have included or the command line.